department-of-veterans-affairs/lighthouse-oas-tests/README.md

 Before running any commands locally and after any code changes, the code will need to be built using `npm run build`.
 While developing locally, `$ ./bin/run` is the equivalent of running `$ loast` with the CLI installed.

-- e.g.: `$ ./bin/run suites -a YOUR_API_KEY -s https://sandbox-api.va.gov/services/va_facilities/{version} test/fixtures/facilities_oas.json` will run suites tests against the facilities OAS present in our test fixtures.
+- e.g.: `$ ./bin/run suites -a YOUR_API_KEY -s https://sandbox-api.va.gov/services/va_facilities/{version} test/fixtures/facilities_oas.json` will validate with all suites against the facilities OAS present in our test fixtures.
+- To run particular suites provide 'id' or 'i' flag with the ID a suite as the value e.g.: `$ ./bin/run suites -a YOUR_API_KEY -s https://sandbox-api.va.gov/services/va_facilities/{version} test/fixtures/facilities_oas.json -i oas-ruleset -i positive`

 ## Testing